 Will shameless government shills like Butler, who want to keep Amelia Earhart and Fred Noonan stashed away in the safe confines of romantic myth, flying into the eternal ether, ever cease their absurd advocacy for false solutions to the phony Earhart “mystery”?
 Not a chance, unless the U.S. government itself finally decides that the time for “full disclosure” in the Earhart case has finally come.
 Don’t hold your breath.

-The brilliant news analyst David Martin (www.DCDave.com) has been a friend of mine and of Amelia Earhart: The Truth at Last since the early days after the first edition was published in June 2012, and he continues to be a staunch supporter of the truth in the Earhart disappearance.
-We first met about 2005, when I found his work on the James V. Forrestal case (“Who Killed James Forrestal?”) in an online search and was immediately hooked on the quality and quantity of the truth that Martin discerns and presents on a near-daily basis in his work.
+The brilliant news analyst David Martin (www.DCDave.com) has been a friend of Amelia Earhart: The Truth at Last since the early days after the first edition was published in June 2012.
+We first met about 2005, when I found his work on the James V. Forrestal case (“Who Killed James Forrestal?“) in an online search and was immediately hooked on the quality and quantity of the truth that Martin discerns and presents in his work.

-Far more than this writer, the better-known Martin has a long history with the Washington establishment and is despised as a persistent pest by the herd journalists in the nation’s capitol, all of whom have made their own little deals with the devil and sold their souls for the coin of the realm, whether it be fame, status, money or influence.
-Martin is clearly his own man, a beast rarely encountered in this upside-down PC world, and his friendship and support are highly appreciated and never taken for granted here.
+Far more than this writer, the better-known Martin has a long history with the Washington establishment and is despised as a persistent pest by the herd journalists in the nation’s capitol, nearly all of whom have made their own little arrangements with evil and sold their souls for the coin of the realm, whether it be fame, status, money or influence.
+Martin is clearly his own man, a beast rarely encountered in this upside-down PC world, and his friendship and support are highly appreciated and never taken for granted.